What is an interest-only investment loan?

 What are the risks of interest-only loans?

 - You won't reduce your debt during the interest-only period.
 At the end of the interest-only period, you'll still owe the same amount you borrowed.
 For instance, if you borrow $500,000 on an interest-only loan, 2 years later, you'll still owe $500,000 on that loan.
 And if your property doesn't grow in value, you won't have built much equity in your home because your debt hasn't changed.

 How do I compare interest-only investment loans?

-Use the calculator below to find out what your repayment will be if you choose an interest-only home loan.
-Then run the same calculations for principal and interest repayments so you can see what your repayments will be once the interest-only period ends.
-You’ll need to pay attention to both repayment figures and determine if you’ll be able to service the new repayments once your interest-only period ends.
+Use a loan repayment calculator to find out what your repayments will be if you choose an interest-only home loan.
+Then run the same calculations for principal-and-interest repayments, so you can see what your repayments will be once the interest-only period ends.